 The musk lorikeet relies on mainly native flowering shrubs and trees for food and can cause some problems in commercial orchards.
 In the wild, the musk lorikeet inhabits coastal woodlands and eucalyptus forests, often in large flocks of several hundred.

 Very rare as pets in America and Europe but makes a delightful pet in Australia but still not very popular due to government regulations that require a licence to keep native birds.

 Little Lorikeet.
 Glossopsitta pusilla.

-(red-faced lorikeet, green parakeet) Approximately 40-45 grams and about 15 cm (6 inch) long.
+(red-faced lorikeet, green parakeet) Approximately 40-45 grams and about 15 cm (6 inches) long.

-Like others in the family the little lorikeet eats mainly fruit, pollen and nectar but prefers to be high in the canopy of trees.
-In the wild the little lorikeet inhabits East Australian forests, coastal heath and open woodland, and is very sociable often forming large flocks.
+Like others in the family, the little lorikeet eats mainly fruit, pollen and nectar but prefers to be high in the canopy of trees.
+In the wild, the little lorikeet inhabits East Australian forests, coastal heath and open woodland, and is very sociable often forming large flocks.

 Not kept as a pet in its native Australia and a very rare pet in Europe and America.

 Rainbow Lorikeet.
 Trichoglossus haematodus Malaccans.